succinctlabs/network/contracts/DESIGN.md

 * [Succinct](./src/tokens/Succinct.sol) "Succinct ($PROVE)" - The primary ERC20 token.
 * [IntermediateSuccinct](./src/tokens/IntermediateSuccinct.sol) "IntermediateSuccinct ($iPROVE)" - The ERC4626 token with $PROVE as the underlying.
 Non-transferable outside of staking operations.
 * [SuccinctProver](./src/tokens/SuccinctProver.sol) "Prover-N ($PROVER-N)" - The ERC4626 token with $iPROVE as the underlying.
 Each prover has their own deployment of this contract, and `N` is replaced with an incrementing number representing the prover's ID.
 Non-transferable outside of staking operations.
-* [SuccinctStaking](./src/SuccinctStaking.sol) "StakedSuccinct ($stPROVE)" - The staking receipt ERC20 token, containing the logic for staking, unstaking, slashing, and dispensing.
+* [SuccinctStaking](./src/SuccinctStaking.sol) "StakedSuccinct ($stPROVE)" - The staking receipt ERC20 token, containing the logic for prover creation, staking, unstaking, slashing, and dispensing.
 For the purposes of this document, $stPROVE treated as distinct from the staking contract logic, but they are actually combined into a single contract.
 Non-transferable outside of staking operations, and acts as the Governance token.
 * [SuccinctVApp](./src/SuccinctVApp.sol) - Handles settlement of the offchain VApp transactions and is responsible for deposits, withdrawals, and triggering slashing.
-* [SuccinctGovernor](./src/SuccinctGovernor.sol) - The governor for on-chain governance, using $stPROVE as the votes token.
+* [SuccinctGovernor](./src/SuccinctGovernor.sol) - The governor for onchain governance, using $stPROVE as the votes token.

 ## Operations